- Trip Outline

 Your private Halloween tour continues in Sighisoara.
 The medieval citadel is Vlad the Impaler’s birthplace.
 Visit the Clock Tower, and then the Torture Room and the Medieval Weapons Collection.
 After that, accommodate at a 3* hotel situated in the heart of the citadel.

 Put on your costume and then, at 8 PM, join us for the best Halloween Party in Transylvania.
 The program includes a traditional festive dinner, a magic show and many other dark surprises.
 The highlights include the Ritual of Killing of a Living Dead, performed by our team according to old customs and traditions.
 The Halloween Party lasts until 02:00 AM.

 After the party, rest for a while and then travel to Brasov.
 Admire the medieval Saxon City and its landmarks.
 The most famous attraction is the Black Church, the largest gothic edifice in South Eastern Europe.
 After that, drive to Bran Village.

 Dracula Travel - Halloween Party at Bran Castle

-Accommodate in a hotel situated in the vicinity of the castle.
+Accommodate in a cozy 3* hotel.
 At 7:30 PM, join us for the Halloween Party at Bran Castle.
 The schedule includes a unique night tour of the castle (please have in mind that the night tour of Bran Castle is not guided, you will receive more information on this from our tour guides).
 After that, head for the courtyard and party till morning.

 On your last day in Romania, drive to Sinaia, the most famous mountain resort in our country.
 Visit Pelisor Castle, part of the royal complex of Peles Castle.
 After that, our guide transfers you to Otopeni Airport for your return flight.